hnginterns/Project-Api/source/includes/_locations.md

 ```
-This endpoint shows a list of properties around a location
+This endpoint shows details of the location where a property is located.

 ### HTTP Request